 Composting in Place

 One of the easiest ways to return nutrients to the garden system is to simply layer organic matter on the soil surface, allowing it to compost in place.
 Sometimes called ‘sheet mulching’, these tiers of organic matter create a rich, friable planting medium.
-This is similar to a forest floor, where leaves and debris falling onto the soil surface and are broken down in place, feeding the trees above and completing the cycle.
+This mulch is similar to a forest floor, where leaves and debris falling onto the soil surface and are broken down in place, feeding the trees above and completing the cycle.
 Bacteria, fungi, and other soil biota will help to break down material into compost, which will be incorporated into the surrounding soil over time.

-If you have a garden and would like to start new growing areas for planting foodstuffs, composting new beds in place can speed up the process of establishing your new and improved garden.
+If you have a garden and would like to start new growing areas for planting foodstuffs, composting new garden beds in place can speed up the process of establishing your new and improved garden.

 👉 A ‘lasagna bed’ is the process of building up a fertile growing area, in the same way that you would build up the layers in a compost bin or heap: